KSEAWisconsin/KSEAWebDocuments-Jekyll/README.md

 ### Jekyll
 Containing document related to using (installing) Jekyll
-- **Error While Installing Jekyll**
-  This file has been generated to report errors while installing Jekyll, and report the solutions for those.
-  - Failed to build gem native extension
-  - ERR_CONNECTION_REFUSED while trying to access from the other device
-  - *Last Update:* Sep.
-27. 2019
-  - *Author:* Hyecheol (Jerry) Jang, Chanwoong Jhon

-- **Jekyll Install Procedure (Ubuntu)**
-  Containing procedures to install Jekyll, from the beginning (setting up the requirements)
-  - *Last Update:* Sep.
-28. 2019
-  - *Author:* Hyecheol (Jerry) Jang

 - **Directory Structure**
   Needs to contain all information below, and the other useful information you found https://jekyllrb.com/docs/structure/